Controller design and experimental evaluation of a motorised assistance for a patient transfer floor lift: DISCUSSION

 \section{DISCUSSION}

-The main purpose of this work was to develop a controller for a motorised fifth wheel added to a patient transfer device and to experimentally validate its performance in a realistic patient transfer simulation.
-To our knowledge, this is the first study covering the controller design of motorised fifth wheel and an extensive experimental validation with realistic scenarios.
-Through the presented results, the designed variable admittance controller and the value of the motorised fifth wheel have proven to be significantly superior to the classical floor lift with four swivelling casters.
+The main purpose of this work was to develop a controller for a motorized fifth wheel added to a patient transfer device and to experimentally validate its performance in a realistic patient transfer simulation.
+To our knowledge, this is the first study investigating the controller design of a floor lift equipped with a motorized fifth wheel and conducting an extensive experimental validation.
+The presented motorized fifth wheel concept and the designed variable admittance controller have proven to be significant improvements compared to a regular passive floor lift.

-The safety of the user is improved, thanks to the diminution of the amount of effort required to push the lift.
+Thanks to the diminution of the amount of effort required to push the lift, the motorized system should lead to a reduction of injuries for users.
 The fifth wheel allows a significant reduction of 66\% of force and 45\% of torque at the handle.
-The motorised wheel significantly lowers the force needed to manoeuvre the lift, especially when starting and stopping the lift.
-Without motorised assistance, results showed that values between 80 N and 190 N are required to start the lift depending on the weight of the simulated patient, whereas less than 20 N is required with motorised assistance.
+Without motorized assistance, results show that values between 80 N and 190 N are required to start the lift depending on the weight of the simulated patient, whereas less than 20 N is required with motorized assistance.
+Which respects the requirement of a maximum starting force of 160N.
+Also it is interesting to note that the fifth wheel, even when used passively, leads diminution of the effort, especially in terms of required torque to turn the floor lift, a metric that is correlated with the risk of back injury.
+The maneuverability is also improved with the motorized assistance.
+The time required to perform a transfer has been decreased by more than 22\% in comparison to the unassisted lift.
+Also, the varying admittance control scheme leads to the best maneuverability results in term of all measured metrics.

-From Figure \ref{fig:feeling_global}, it is interesting to note that the fifth wheel, even passive, provides an improvement in the control of the lift, allowing a diminution of the effort, manoeuvrability and control.
-With a fifth wheel, the lift is more stable and has less tendency to drift.
-Therefore, the caregiver does not need to constantly reposition or use back strains to counterbalance the bad behaviour of the swivel wheels.
-Moreover, the rotation of the lift is performed around the axis of the fifth wheel, and due to its central position, the force applied by the user to rotate is amplified, thanks to the lever-arm effect.

-The manoeuvrability is also improved.
-The time required to perform a transfer has been decreased by more than 22\% in comparison to the unassisted lift, as well as the space needed for a user to perform a transfer.
-Thanks to the constant orientation of the wheel, the lift is constrained, and most of the inertial effects that lead to a drift of the lift are stopped.